 - A black screen displays "Boot Device Not Found - Please install an operating system on your hard disk"

-There are many other situations or error messages that imply you can't boot into Windows.
+Many other situations or error messages imply you can't boot into Windows.
 Generally, to fix a computer that won't boot, you will need to try the features in advanced options to fix the issue, which may require the Windows installation media.
-In a word, it's not easy to fix boot related problems.
+In a word, it's not easy to fix boot-related problems.
 Even if you applied the solutions, you might fail to cope with the issue.
 That's why so many users choose to rescue the data on the computer directly or as the last resort.

 How to recover data from a PC or laptop that won't boot?
 By creating a bootable USB, CD, or DVD packaged with a data recovery utility, you can boot the problematic computer from the bootable media and then use the data recovery software in the environment to recover all the files from the computer.